-EvangelizationLast updated: about 1 year ago
+EvangelizationLast updated: over 1 year ago

 Guided by the priorities and goals set forth by the 9th Archdiocesan Synod, the Vicar and Office of Evangelization will enact strategies to resource all Archdiocesan offices, parishes, educational institutions, and organizations to carry out the work of the Gospel throughout our local Church.

 What is Evangelization?

 Evangelization is the joyful proclamation of God’s saving love in Jesus Christ, risen from the dead.
 It involves bringing this Good News into every human situation – through the faithful, loving witness of our lives – inviting and leading others to encounter the person of Jesus, who heals and transforms individuals, cultures, and society.
 It is the declaration of God’s incredible desire to be in loving relationship with every member of the human family, a relationship involving ongoing conversion from sin toward communion with God and one another.

 As the central mission and identity of the Church, evangelization is not a program; rather, it is the heart of all ministries and activities in the Church.
 Having been baptized into Christ, we are all sent forth in the power of the Holy Spirit to evangelize, to share in the mission of Christ: seeking out the lost, the suffering, the poor, the marginalized, the broken, and the forgotten ones; meeting each person in his or her human need; and sharing the life-changing message and love of our God.
 This is evangelization, and it is the call and responsibility of every baptized person.